Hedgehog-Computing/hedgehog-lab/README.md

 yarn watch
 ```

-On each run the program compiles and it takes time.
-Please wait until it shows "Compiled successfully!" and an
+On each run the program compiles, and it takes time.
+Please wait a few minutes and refresh the page.
-instruction about with which IP:PORT to connect.

 ## User Manual